alchemydc/musemeter/memory-bank/activeContext.md

 - Added a new component called `EventDetails.tsx` to display the event details.
 - Modified the `src/App.tsx` file to display the `EventDetails.tsx` component when an event is clicked.
 - Modified the `api_proxy.cjs` file to add a new endpoint to retrieve the details of a specific event.
+- Added some detail about the type of event (eg sports vs music etc) in the event list (using styled icons)
+- Implemented first stab at city and state search functionality. (work in progress).
+States are very US centric so we want to move on from that pattern.
+- Handled 429 rate limit errors from the Ticketmaster API.
+There's probably a better way to do this, as we are presently surfacing the 429 in the UI.
+Going forward we should consider quietly retrying the request and showing a loading spinner while waiting for the retry.

 ## Next Steps

-- Add some detail about the type of event (eg sports vs music etc) in the event list
-- Allow the user to specify which region and radius to search for events in.
-Presently this is hard coded as an env variable.
+- Allow the user to filter events by event type (eg music/concert, sports, film, etc.)
-- Implemented first stab at city and state search functionality. (work in progress)
+- Modified the src/App.tsx file to return results for Boulder, CO by default, if no default location is stored in LocalStorage.
 - Investigate whether the radius parameter to the Ticketmaster API is being honored.
-- Handle 429 rate limit errors from the Ticketmaster API.
 - Determine the best way to integrate with Spotify for user preferences.

 ## Important Patterns and Preferences